GracesGames/GracesGames.github.io/_posts/2017-07-23-Space-Shooter-2D-Kit.markdown

 ##### Status

-The Space Shooter 2D Kit is available in the Unreal Marketplace.
+The Space Shooter 2D Kit is available in the [Unreal Marketplace][unreal-marketplace].
 For more information (features, documentation and more) see the [website][website].
 The kit is under active development to resolve bugs, add features and open for suggestion and feedback.

 ##### Visuals